Conf.pm man page

 pb_conf_get_if

-This function returns a table, corresponding to a set of values queried in the conf files or undef if it doen't exist.
+This function returns a table, corresponding to a set of values queried in the %h hash or undef if it doen't exist.
 It takes a table of keys as an input parameter.

-It is used internally by pb_conf_get_if and is not exported yet.
+It is used internally by pb_conf_add and is not exported.

 pb_conf_get